antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-QRMon-worklfows/README.md

 ## In brief

-The lectures were recorder through Wolfram University (Wolfram U) from Aug to Nov 2019.
+The lectures were recorded through Wolfram University (Wolfram U) in August-November 2019.

 The lectures were recorded as Twitch sessions.
 The recordings can be found on both Twitch and [YouTube](https://www.youtube.com/playlist?list=PLxn-kpJHbPx17-6A5-yi2IbDZ0R9dFNHS).